samirhinojosa/OC-P2-education-statistics/README.md

 Here are the different **questions** Mark would like to explore, which you noted during the meeting:

-1. Which countries have a strong potential of customers for our services?.
+1. Which countries have a strong potential of customers for our services?
-2. For each of these countries, how will this potential customer develop?.
+2. For each of these countries, how will this potential customer develop?
-3. In which countries should the company operate as a priority?.
+3. In which countries should the company operate as a priority?

 ## **The data**